WillMayger/positional-react-animations/README.md

-# Positional React Animations - Simple Drag and Drop
+# Positional React Animations - Simple hand crafted cursor animations.

-#### A simple drag and drop component for react that is actually intuitive and easy to use.
+#### A very easy package to create cool cursor based animations for react.

 ## Contents.
  - Guide
  - API / Props

-## Guide - You can use SimpleDnD three very easy steps.
+## Guide - You can use Positional React Animations very easily and quickly.

 ### Step 1.
 Install and Import SimpleDnD into your component.